Managing job search frustrations & KPIs (case)

 I have had only 15 “touch base” interviews, i.e. conversations during which I introduced myself, but I haven’t been offered any position.

-So, maybe it’s worth spending some more time on interview preparation?
+So, maybe it’s worth spending some more time on some interview preparation in case you get picked?

 I have sent messages to 30 personal contacts.